deunix-educ/TermuxSmsGateway/README.md

      - Change the icon and the name if you want
      - Start, Stop, or Status service by clicking the icon

+- supervisor to start and stop smsquitto process

+	- you can use http://127.0.0.1:9001 too

+		- login: root
+		- password: toor

 ### Uses

 - A MQTT client is required to operate the phone.